-People from ages 18 to older adults with all types of illnesses.
+People from the ages of 18 to older adults with all types of illnesses.
 For those:

 - Living with a serious and/or chronic illness

-- Who have skilled needs such as pain and symptom management
+- Those who have skilled needs, such as pain and symptom management

 - Who may still be receiving active treatment